manaskshirsagar/mayoandsriracha/README.md

 # mayoandsriracha
-A novel way to make sriracha mayo
+A terrific new way to make sriracha mayo for the refined gentlemen and ladies of the 21st century

 ## Intro